Table of Contents

-We’re living in the age of climate change, and every brand as a responsibility to do their bit for the planet.
+We’re living in the age of climate change, and every brand has a responsibility to do their part for the planet.

-Packaging generates huge amounts of waste, but with so many eco-friendly options available, it’s easy to do for your own brand.
+Packaging generates enormous amounts of waste, but with so many eco-friendly options available today, it’s easy to do for your brand.